ragibson/ragibson/README.md

 ## Hi!
 I'm Ryan

+I am a Computer Scientist and Mathematician with a wide range of technical interests.
+In my free time, I enjoy working on mathematical, statistical, and programming projects as personal hobbies.

-I am currently a Quantitative Analyst at Wells Fargo, where I focus on researching, developing, and monitoring risk models across a broad range of asset classes.
-In my free time, I enjoy working on mathematical, statistical, and programming hobby projects.
+Currently, I work as a Quantitative Analyst at Wells Fargo, where I focus on researching, developing, and monitoring risk models across a broad range of asset classes.

 Feel free to reach out via email with any questions, comments, or ideas.
 I aim to respond reasonably quickly!